CRISC: Exam details & process [updated 2021]

-The CRISC exam is administered and proctored by PSI’s testing center, located in all 50 states and found in 120 countries around the world.
-Exam takers have the option to participate in a test session at a computer-lab setting while being monitored by an onsite proctor; otherwise, there is the PSI kiosk experience via video as an alternative that allows for testing at a small individual work station in a managed, yet self-service way, with examiners being monitored by a remote proctor.
+The CRISC exam is administered and proctored by PSI’s testing centers located in all 50 states and found in 120 countries worldwide.
+Exam takers have the option to participate in a test session in a computer-lab setting while being monitored by an onsite proctor.
+Otherwise, remote testing with online proctors is currently allowed from home or other locations at no additional cost with complete flexibility in terms of day and time.

 CRISC registration, scheduling, testing and examination

 Registration to the CRISC exam can only be accomplished through an online procedure.
-Candidates must register and pay a non-refundable and non-transferable fee prior to becoming eligible to schedule their test.
+Candidates will need to register and pay a non-refundable and non-transferable fee before becoming eligible to schedule their test.

-There are 4 Steps to Registering to Take an ISACA Exam:
+There are four steps to registering to take an ISACA exam:

-It is advisable to consult the “The ISACA Exam Candidate Information Guide (at www.isaca.org/examguide} for the latest information about exam registration, dates and deadlines.
+It is advisable to consult the ISACA Exam Candidate Information Guide for the latest exam registration, dates and deadlines.